-Notes: Give Adenosine rapidly over 1 to 3 seconds, into the medication administration port closest to the patient, through a large (e.g., antecubital) vein followed by a
+If drawing from a vial, draw up the desired dose in a 10 ml syringe, dilute in saline for a total of 10 ml then administer Adenosine rapidly over 1 to 3 seconds, into the medication administration port closest to the patient, through a large (e.g., antecubital) vein followed by a 10 mL Normal Saline flush, momentarily open the IV wide open, and elevation of the arm.

-- 10 mL Normal Saline flush and elevation of the arm.
-Higher doses than usual may be needed for patients receiving Theophylline preparations or consuming large quantities of Caffeine. - Dipyridamole (Persantine) can potentiate the effects of Adenosine.
+- Higher doses than usual may be needed for patients receiving Theophylline preparations or consuming large quantities of Caffeine. - Dipyridamole (Persantine) can potentiate the effects of Adenosine.
 The dosage of Adenosine may need to be reduced in patients receiving Dipyridamole. - Use of Adenosine for irregular wide-complex tachycardias may cause degeneration of the rhythm to VF.